-A mouthwash for dry mouth based on zinc or copper alone may not contain the necessary antibacterial elements required to successfully eliminate the problem of chronic halitosis.
+A mouthwash for dry mouth based on zinc or copper alone may not contain the necessary antibacterial elements required to successfully target the problem of chronic halitosis.
 However, it can help hydrate the mouth and reduce other problems related to dry mouth such as cracking lips, sore throat and decreased taste sensitivity.

 OXYD-8® --a proprietary stabilized oxychlor compound created by TheraBreath founder Dr. Harold Katz, OXYD-8® is a highly effective compound that defeats bad breath and gets rid of bitter, metallic or sour tastes frequently bothering people with chronic halitosis and dry mouth.
 By removing electrons from the chemical composition of an overly acidic mouth, OXYD-8® produces an oxygen rich environment in which anaerobic activity is severely curtailed and the flow of saliva is optimized.